Meet Our Chaplains

 Our Chaplains Mark Aitchison, Charles Sathmary and Richard Tamas together have 60 years of experience providing wonderful and memorable wedding ceremonies.
 From civil to religious and non-religious, to contemporary and even themed ceremonies, their attention to detail and ability to customize a special wedding ceremony is what sets them apart from other wedding officiants.
-They understand that everyone is unique, and they will work to create an original service that reflects each couple.
-They are dedicated to making your special day the best it can be, and they look forward to meeting you to discuss all the wonderful possibilities, for a memory that will last a lifetime.
+They understand that everyone is unique, and they will work to create an original service that reflects who you are as a couple.
+They are dedicated to making your special day the best it can be, and they look forward to meeting you to discuss all the wonderful possibilities in helping you create a memory that will last a lifetime.

 Our wedding ceremonies are customized to each specific Bride and Groom request.

 Civil Ceremony – A brief but elegant ceremony that includes all the important aspects with no identification of faith.

 Non-Religious Ceremony – This ceremony contains everything you would want in a modern romantic ceremony with no mention of faith.

 Inter-Faith Ceremony – A contemporary ceremony which may include your cultural traditions and religious beliefs.

 Contemporary Ceremony – Contains everything you would want in a modern faith based ceremony which includes specific elements that enhance the ceremony.

 Religious Ceremony – This traditional ceremony will please any denomination, which mentions God and Christ throughout and includes all prayers and blessings.